Air Algérie Flight 5017: Investigation

 The Malian authorities opened an investigation, with the President of the Mali Commission of Inquiry (Président de la Commission d'enquête du Mali) as the director, and the French Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) provided technical assistance.

 On 27 July, BEA investigators arrived at the crash site to collect evidence.
 Both black boxes were recovered, and data from the flight data recorder (FDR) was read out.
-The cockpit voice recorder (CVR) had been damaged in the impact and repaired, but "the recordings that [the magnetic tape] contains are unusable, due apparently to a recorder malfunction, with no link to the damage that resulted from the accident".
+The cockpit voice recorder (CVR) had been damaged in the impact and repaired, but "the magnetic tape recordings were unusable, apparently due to a recorder malfunction, with no link to accident damage.
 As a result, the investigation prioritized alternative sources, like records of air-traffic transmissions.

 On 7 August, the investigation team held a press conference at BEA's headquarters in Paris.
 They outlined the team structure (three international working groups assigned to the "aircraft", "systems" and "operations" each) and presented an abridged timeline and a reconstruction of the aircraft's flight path.
 An interim report was scheduled to be published mid-September.
 Following the conference, Gérard Feldzer, an aviation expert, told BFMTV that the aircraft trajectory recorded by the FDR strongly suggested the plane had stalled in bad weather.

 On 20 September, the BEA released an interim report into the crash.
-The report contained data extracted from the FDR, as well as an explanation why the CVR is mostly unusable: the CVR did record the cockpit noises and conversations on the magnetic tape, but without erasing the existing content first, so that the record is a mix of numerous hours of recording on a 32-minute tape.
+The report contained data extracted from the FDR, as well as an explanation why the CVR was mostly unusable: the CVR did record cockpit noises and conversations on the tape, but without erasing the existing content, the record was an mix of numerous hours of recording on a 32-minute tape.
 Parts of the radio exchanges with ATC could be made out, but it is not known whether the remainder of the cockpit conversations, for which no external recording exists, will be able to be determined.